 In addition you must also:

-• have GCSE or equivalent in English, Maths and Science at grade C or above prior to application
+• Have GCSE or equivalent in English, Maths and Science at grade 4 or above, or grade C if awarded under the previous GCSE grading scheme, prior to application.

 • undergo Enhanced Disclosure and Barring Service (DBS) check and health clearances